andreigi/oliodigest/_pages/mantra.md

   teaser: /posts-images/copytrading.jpg
 ---
 <!-- excerpt: "You can’t win them all" -->
 Web3 is the future or something like it.
 Crypto will be ubiquitous because we do everything online nowadays.
+Although, avoid memecoins unless you want to gamble a bit.
+I've been sensing that AI coins are the 10Xers in this 2023+ Bullrun.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">4/ Our CEO <a href="https://twitter.com/garyvee?ref_src=twsrc%5Etfw">@garyvee</a> recently stated, “the ‘consumer blockchain’ will be the single biggest technological shift since the invention of the internet.” 💡<br><br>The Web3 genie is out of the bottle, and while this technology will adapt over time, there’s no going backwards 🧞➡️</p>&mdash; Vayner3 (@Vayner3) <a href="https://twitter.com/Vayner3/status/1537138220701564929?ref_src=twsrc%5Etfw">June 15, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-BTC is now back to $65k.
-It crashed as often as it has had bull markets.
+Jesus Christ, Bitcoin is making new ATHs!
+However remember it crashes as often as it has had bull markets.
 Still the same policy: I still wouldn’t touch my core coinstack unless we reach the desired price.
 So, I think we should try to instead time the market top which may probably be around $250k per BTC which may happened in 2025.

 You SHALL regret selling too early, regret selling too late.
 Though come to think of it, nobody can truly sell or buy crypto at the right time.
 Be glad you are not James Howells who threw 7,500 bitcoins into the trash.
 The only takeaway I can think about all of this is realizing how truly lucky I really am.
 I didn’t